jgm/pandoc/server/pandoc-server.md

 `identifierPrefix` (string)

-:   prefix to be added to all automatically-generated identifiers.
+:   Prefix to be added to all automatically-generated identifiers.

 `sectionDivs` (boolean, default false)

-:   arrange the document into a hierarchy of nested sections
+:   Arrange the document into a hierarchy of nested sections
     based on the headings.

 `htmlQTags` (boolean, default false)

-:   use `<q>` elements in HTML instead of literal quotation marks.
+:   Use `<q>` elements in HTML instead of literal quotation marks.

 `listings` (boolean, default false)

-:   use the `listings` package to format code in LaTeX output.
+:   Use the `listings` package to format code in LaTeX output.

 `referenceLinks` (boolean, default false)

-:   create reference links rather than inline links in Markdown output.
+:   Create reference links rather than inline links in Markdown output.

 `setextHeaders` (boolean, default false)

-:   use Setext (underlined) headings instead of ATX (`#`-prefixed)
+:   Use Setext (underlined) headings instead of ATX (`#`-prefixed)
     in Markdown output.

 `preferAscii` (boolean, default false)

-:   use entities and escapes when possible to avoid non-ASCII
+:   Use entities and escapes when possible to avoid non-ASCII
     characters in the output.

-`referenceLocation` (`"document"|"block"|"section"`)
+`referenceLocation` (`"document"|"section"|"block"`)

-:
+:   Determines whether link references and footnotes are placed
+    at the end of the document, the end of the section, or the end of the block (e.g. paragraph), in certain formats.
+(See `pandoc(1)` under `--reference-location`.)

 `topLevelDivision` (`"default"|"part"|"chapter"|"section"`)

-:
+:   Determines how top-level headings are interpreted in
+    LaTeX, ConTeXt, DocBook, and TEI.
+The `"default"` value tries to choose the best interpretation based on heuristics.

 `emailObfuscation` (`"none"|"references"|"javascript"`)

-:
+:   Determines how email addresses are obfuscated in HTML.

 `htmlMathMethod` (`"plain"|"webtex"|"gladtex"|"mathml"|"mathjax"|"katex"`)

-:
+:   Determines how math is represented in HTML.

 `variables` (JSON mapping)

-:
+:   Variables to be interpolated in the template.
+(See Templates
+    in `pandoc(1)`.)

 `dpi` (integer, default 96)

-:
+:   Dots-per-inch to use for conversions between pixels and
+    other measurements (for image sizes).

 `incremental` (boolean, default false)

-:
+:   If true, lists appear incrementally by default in slide shows.

 `slideLevel` (integer)

-:
+:   Heading level that deterimes slide divisions in slide shows.
+    The default is to pick the highest heading level under which there is body text.

 `highlightStyle` (string, default `"pygments"`)

-:   pygments (the default), kate, monochrome, breezeDark, espresso, zenburn, haddock, and tango or .theme file
+:   Specify the style to use for syntax highlighting of code.
+    Standard styles are `"pygments"` (the default), `"kate"`, `"monochrome"`, `"breezeDark"`, `"espresso"`, `"zenburn"`,
+    `"haddock"`, and `"tango"`.
+Alternatively, the path of a `.theme` with a KDE syntax theme may be used (in this case, the relevant file contents must also be included in `files`, see below).

 `epubMetadata` (string)

-:
+:   Dublin core XML elements to be used for EPUB metadata.

 `epubChapterLevel` (integer, default 1)

-:
+:   Heading level at which chapter splitting occurs in EPUBs.

 `epubSubdirectory` (string, default "EPUB")

-:
+:   Name of content subdirectory in the EPUB container.

 `epubFonts` (array of file paths)

-:
+:   Fonts to include in the EPUB.
+The fonts themselves must be
+    included in `files` (see below).

 `referenceDoc` (file path)

-:
+:   Reference doc to use in creating `docx` or `odt` or `pptx`.
+    See `pandoc(1)` under `--reference-doc` for details.

 `files` (JSON mapping of file paths to base64-encoded strings)

-:
+:   Any files needed for the conversion, including images
+    referred to in the document source, should be included here.
+    Binary data must be base64-encoded.
+Textual data may be left as it is, unless it is *also* valid base 64 data, in which case it will be interpreted that way.

 ## `/batch` endpoint